benalon96/Cost-Manager/README.md

 # Cost-Manager

-Software that manages your money well in addition shows all the expenses in chart pie by categories. /n
+Software that manages your money well in addition shows all the expenses in chart pie by categories.<br/>
 ##---This app was developed by Ben Alon---##
 Link to youtube:
 https://www.youtube.com/watch?v=HUMMWzLkVO4